tiarabcodes1/js-401d46-class-4/README.md

 ## Features Include:

-- The ability to start a song upon button click
+- Start a song upon button click
-- The ability to Stop the song upon button click
+- Stop the song upon button click
+- Save the song to a like page upon `heart` button click
+- View saved song upon `thumbs up` button click
+- Navigate back to home via the button on screen top-left

 ## How To Use:

 - Open up Expo app
 - Load the application onto your phone
 - At the top of the screen you will see the toggle switch that changes theme from light to dark across all pages.
+- Make sure your phone is off of the *mute* setting and turned up to stream music.
-- Simply press `Play Music` to hear Jason Shaw's Ectoplasm
+- Once your volume is ready, press `Play Music` to hear Jason Shaw's Ectoplasm.
 - To end the stream mid-play press `Stop Music`
 - You will notice a Vibration upon button click of the `heart` button, that saves your song to the like page.
 - A notification showing the saved song appears and can be dismissed by pressing 'OK'